Why choose an MBA Exchange at Schulich?

 Step 7: Arrival and Orientation

 Students should arrive a few days prior to Orientation to allow time to adjust to the time difference and to settle into their apartment.
-To help with your arrival, please refer to the Exchange Arrival Guide.

 Step 8: End of the Term